MicrosoftLearning/dp-420-cosmos-db-dev/instructions/12-sdk-indexing-policy-custom.md

 ---
 lab:
-    title: 'Configure an Azure Cosmos DB SQL API container''s index policy with the portal'
+    title: 'Review the default index policy for an Azure Cosmos DB for NoSQL container with the portal'
-    module: 'Module 6 - Define and implement an indexing strategy for Azure Cosmos DB SQL API'
+    module: 'Module 6 - Define and implement an indexing strategy for Azure Cosmos DB for NoSQL'
 ---

-# Configure an Azure Cosmos DB SQL API container's index policy using the SDK
+# Configure an Azure Cosmos DB for NoSQL container's index policy using the SDK

 Indexing policies can be managed from any of the Azure Cosmos DB SDKs.
-The .NET SDK specifically includes a set of classes that can be used to architect and push a new indexing policy to a container in Azure Cosmos DB SQL API.
+The .NET SDK specifically includes a set of classes that can be used to architect and push a new indexing policy to a container in Azure Cosmos DB for NoSQL.

 In this lab, you'll create a custom indexing policy for a container using the .NET SDK